SriramAllu13/TITANIC-CLASSIFICATION/README.md

 5.Decision Tree Classifier

-Finally a predicted data file is created that contains predictions made by the model with passengerid and survived columns
+Finally a predicted data file is created that contains predictions made by the model with PassengerId and Survived columns